tungtngyn/team031-project/models/prophet_params_and_mapes/README.txt

-NOTE all the best parameters in this folder were exported after a performing a 16 parameter grid search and minimizing the MAPE from a 10 fold forward chaining cross validation for every valid flight.
+NOTE all the best parameters in this folder were exported after performing a 16 parameter grid search and minimizing the MAPE from a 10 fold forward chaining cross validation for every valid flight.